Kickboxer (1989 film): Production

-Soundtrack
+Music

 A soundtrack containing songs from the film was released featuring songs from soundtrack specialist Stan Bush.
 The score for the film was composed by Paul Hertzog.
 The full score was remastered and released in 2006 by Perseverance Records in limited quantity.
 The 2006 official score release does not include a previously released version of the score track titled "Buddha's Eagle" which was released on the Best of Van Damme Volume 2 Compilation CD.

 An expanded version of the 2006 album was released by Perseverance Records in July 2014.
 This album contained the remastered original 22 tracks plus 9 vocal performances that previously had only been available in Germany.

 Reception

 Box office

 Kickboxer grossed $14,697,005 in the United States.
 Cannon deliberately released it on the traditionally slow weekend after Labor Day when no studio releases, and thus limited competition; it opened on 973 screens and grossed $4.1 million, making it the third most popular film in the country.
 A few years later its gross was estimated at $50 million.